What Exactly Is Marketing Attribution?

 Conclusion: Do Multi-Touch Attribution with a Wide Open Mind and Full Buy-in, or Don’t Do It At All

-We’ve seen cases where a marketing leader refused to believe the attribution models even though the data was correct.
-This is a huge issue in attribution projects.
-If you have the expectation that attribution is going to prove you right, and it proves you wrong, you’ll find yourself blaming the model and not the campaigns.
+We’ve seen cases where a marketing leader refused to believe the marketing attribution model even though the data was correct.
+This can be a huge issue in some marketing attribution projects.
+If you have the expectation that marketing attribution is going to prove you right, and it proves you wrong, you’ll find yourself blaming the model and not the campaigns.
 This can easily lead to losing the buy-in of you and your team.

 Ryan Koonce, the executive chairman of Attribution, observed yet another tendency: